 Swamp pink has dark green leaves that form an evergreen basal rosette.
 In spring, some plants will produce a flowering stalk up to 3 feet tall that is topped by a 1- to 3-inch cluster of 30-50 small, fragrant, pink flowers.
 The evergreen leaves of swamp pink can be seen year-round, and flowering occurs from April to May.

 Swamp pink is often found growing on the hummocks formed by trees, shrubs, and sphagnum mosses, and in central Virginia and eastern Maryland generally grows in forested wetlands with canopy cover between 20 and 100 percent.
-Most known colonies of swamp pink are in Delaware and New Jersey, so the species could be present at other locations throughout Virginia and Maryland.
+While most known colonies of swamp pink are in Delaware and New Jersey, the species could be present at other locations throughout Virginia, Maryland, and North Carolina.

 Plants often found with the swamp pink include sweetbay magnolia (Magnolia virginiana), sphagnum mosses (Sphagnum spp.), cinnamon fern (Osmunda cinnamomea), skunk cabbage (Symplocarpus foetidus), and laurels (Kalmia spp.).